DaveSeidman/StarWarsWipe/README.md

 No external dependencies required.

 # Use
-Create a div or any other container with the class "banner" than an inner container named "bannerImages" and include the .js file named swwipe.js and the
+Create a div or any other container with the class "banner" than an inner container named "bannerImages" and include the js/swwipe.js file and the css/fade.css file

 ```
 <div class="banner">